Cotton University: History

-Cotton College celebrated its centennial with a year-long program from 27 May 2001 to 26 May 2002.
-Krishan Kant, then Vice President of India graced the closing ceremony.
-India Post issued a ₹4.00 commemorative postage stamp on 25 May 2002 as part of the centenary celebration.

 Cotton College State University

 Cotton College State University was created through an Act of the Government of Assam (Act XIX of 2011).
 This act received the assent of the Governor of Assam on 3 September 2011, published in the Assam Gazette on 5 September 2011.
 The Cotton College became its constituent college.

-The election for the University's first Academic Council and University Court was held on 22 February 2013 with three and five members elected respectively.
+The election for the university's first Academic Council and University Court was held on 22 February 2013 with three and five members elected respectively.

 Cotton University

-Over time, conflicts emerged between the University and the College chiefly over the custody of properties.
+Over time, conflicts emerged between the university and the college chiefly over the custody of properties.
 The Assam Legislative Assembly passed an amendment in 2015 that the university and the college be run as separate institutes.
 The bill, called The Cotton University Act 2017, was passed by the Assam Legislative Assembly on 2 March 2017 in order to resolve these problems.
-By this act, the University and College would be completely merged.
+By this act, the university and college would be completely merged.
 Upon enforcement, the university was renamed Cotton University.
-By ordinance, the Governor of Assam, Banwarilal Purohit became Chancellor, who then appointed Bhabesh Chandra Goswami as the first Vice Chancellor in July 2017.
+By ordinance, the governor of Assam, Banwarilal Purohit became chancellor, who then appointed Bhabesh Chandra Goswami as the first vice chancellor in July 2017.